 - 7. Academic regulations apply to all students registered for an award of the University of Surrey and registered as a University of Surrey student and to students studying on programmes validated by the University at its Accredited and Associated Institutes (Als). - 8.
 Student regulations apply to all students registered as University of Surrey students.
 Particular sections may also apply to students studying on programmes validated by the University at its Als and to students registered with another organisation operating in collaboration with the University and using University facilities.
 The relevance of each section to such students will be indicated in the individual section. - 9.
-In relation to programmes of study, students follow the Academic regulations that were in place at the time of the commencement of their programme.
-If any subsequent changes to regulations are made that would be of benefit to students, they will be subject to those new regulations.
+In relation to programmes of study, students follow the Academic regulations that were in place at the time of the commencement of their programme unless there are amendments that would be of advantage to students and/or Senate has specifically agreed that amendments should be introduced for all students, in which cases amendments are applied to all students, regardless of year of entry.
 The current versions of the Student regulations replace all previous versions.